jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 2.0.7?
+### What's new in 2.0.8?
-- Minor enhancement to determine which element to highlight on sortable stacked inlines when all fieldsets are set to collapse.
+- Refactored admin url patterns to be compatible with Django 1.8 or higher.
+- Refactored import paths on generics in `sample_project` to be compatible with Django 1.9.
+- Fixed typo in documentation.
+- Updated unit tests for get_next/previous.

 ### Future